kshehata/kshehata.github.io/blog/_posts/2022-10-17-majority-voting.md

 \Pr\left[t + 1 \text{ tails}\right] \sim \frac{2t+1}{t+1}f \cdot \frac{2^{2t}}{\sqrt{\pi t}} \cdot \left(\frac{k}{2^2}\right)^t
 = \frac{2t+1}{t+1}f \cdot \frac{k^t}{\sqrt{\pi t}}
 $$

-Notice that it’s almost the same as we got in class, just with an extra term in the front to deal with the extra trial needed to make it odd.
-We could have included that in the error, as it’s pretty close to 1 if $$f$$ is close to 1/2, but we’ll leave it in for now.

 Now consider what happens if we get more failures: